 Management continues to analyze the impact of the new lease standard.
-During 2016 and continuing through the first quarter of 2017, lease contract assessments were completed.
+During 2016 and 2017, lease contract assessments were completed.
 The AEP System lease population was identified and representative lease contracts were sampled.
 Based upon the completed assessments, management prepared a system gap analysis to outline new disclosure compliance requirements compared to current system capabilities.
-Lease system options are currently being evaluated.
+Multiple lease system options were also evaluated.
 Management plans to elect certain of the following practical expedients upon adoption: